use your personal information, your rights regarding this information and how we comply with data protection law.

 a.
 Your personal details:

-These are required to ensure we record your employment details to your pension account correctly, can communicate with you and can satisfy our regulatory obligations, such as informing HMRC of any tax due.
-We receive this information from your employer:
+These are required to make sure we record your employment details correctly for pension purposes, can communicate with you and can satisfy our regulatory obligations, such as informing HMRC of any tax due.
+With the exception of a member number which is allocated by the administrator we receive this information from your employer:

 - Name and title;